 Studied species and sampling

 We sampled the four Capsella species: the diploid outcrosser, C. grandiflora, the two diploid selfers, C. rubella and C. orientalis and the tetraploid selfer, C. bursa-pastoris.
-One accession was initially sampled from each of the 62 populations of C. bursa-pastoris studied by Cornille et al. (Cornille et al. 2016), including 22 European, nine Middle Eastern, and 31 Chinese populations respectively.
+One accession was initially sampled from each of the 62 populations of C. bursa-pastoris studied by Cornille et al. (Cornille et al. 2016), including 22 European, nine Middle Eastern, and 31 Chinese populations, respectively.
 We added five populations from Central Asia, an area that was not sampled by Cornille et al. (Cornille et al. 2016) (Table S1).
 In addition, 15 to 35 accessions from each of the three other Capsella species sampled over their species range were used for interspecific comparisons, corresponding to 5 C. orientalis, 16 C. rubella and 9 C. grandiflora populations (Table S1).

 A previous work (Petrone Mendoza et al. 2018) has shown that the difference in sensitivity to competition was weakly affected by the nature of the competitor.
 As a result we used only one, non-Capsella, competitor species to simplify the experimental design and ensure the same inter-specific competition for the four species.
 As in Petrone Mendoza et al. (Petrone Mendoza et al. 2018), we used Matricaria chamomilla, an annual Asteraceae species, which was found to co-occur with Capsella species in Greek populations and at least with C. bursa-pastoris in other European populations (personal observations).
 More generally, Capsella species and M. chamomilla have overlapping distributions (Europe and temperate Asia), and share their rosette growth pattern and weedy habits.
 We used commercial seeds for M. chamomilla, ensuring good germination and homogeneity among plants.